chrisconlin/Conlin_Latin102/translation2.md

 Identify the antecedent of cui, and its gender and number.
 Then explain what case cui is, and how it functions in the relative clause.
 (I.e., why is cui in this case?)
-Cui is a relative pronoun (who, which, that) and the antecendent is magnum which is neuter and singlular.
+Cui is a relative pronoun (who, which, that) and the antecendent is magnum❌ which is neuter and singlular.
 Cui matches the antecedent in gender and number but it is used with the dative case as it is serving as the "winner/losers" case.
-Also it can be possessive to (it's name was).
+Also it can be possessive✔️ to (it's name was).